"Summits have to be climbed, because they are there!"

 -2 el.
 Cubical Quad on 20/15/10m

-There are some frozen antennas in winter 2012
+There are some frozen antennas in winter of 2012 (archive photo)

-I like short wave operation, not especially the contesting, but the DXing on the lower bands.
+I like short wave operation, not especially the contesting, but the DXing on the low bands.
+The lower, the better. :)

 99% of my QSO's made for CQ-DX.
 Good to hear the booming signals from the other part of globe, but I also prefer the mystic, light signals as well.